SamuelAndresPascal/cosmoloj-py/bibliograpy/README.md

 ]
 ```

-Whe preprocessed, the bibliography produces some python constants to import in the code which uses these bibliographical
+When preprocessed, the bibliography produces some python constants to import in the code which uses these bibliographical
 references.

 ```python